pylhc/pylhc.github.io/docs/packages/omc3/workflow.md

 python -m omc3.tbt_converter \
     --files trackone \
     --tbt_datatype trackone \
+    --drop_elements LHCB1MSIA.EXIT.B1_P_ \
     --outputdir .
 ```

+!!! info ""
+    When tracking in `MAD-X`, by default the start of machine will be included in the list of observation points.
+    As we do not want this arbitrary point, we indicate to the `tbt_converter` we intend to drop it with the `--drop_elements` flag.
+    More than one element can be given to this flag.

 The converter will create new files with the `.sdds` suffix appended to the original filename.
 In our case, a `trackone.sdds` file will be created.